 Are you planning a trip to Cambodia this year?
 If so, one of the first things to consider is the Khmer Calendar.
 While it may seem like a small detail, knowing the dates in Khmer can make a big difference in ensuring a smooth and enjoyable journey.
 Not only will it help you avoid potential misunderstandings and schedule mix-ups, but it will also show respect for Cambodia’s rich culture.
 Let’s go over that and more in the sections below.

-The traditional Khmer Calendar, which is called "Chhankitek," means lunar calendar.
+The traditional Khmer Calendar, which is called “Chhankitek,” or the lunar calendar.
 Interestingly, even though Chhankitek means lunar calendar, the traditional Khmer calendar is lunisolar.
-It is similar to the one used by Hindu and Chinese.
+It is similar to the one used by Hindus and Chinese.

 |ចុងសប្តាហ៍||chong sab da||Weekend|

 |now thngai prohos|

 now riengrealthngai prohos